GramGra07/WHS-FTC-Code_Training_Module/README.md

 ### Pull/merge <a name="pull"></a>
  - What is a pull?
     - A pull is the exact opposite of a push.
-It will take the currennt version of the code directly from github and sync it locally to your device/coding app.
+It will take the current version of the code directly from github and sync it locally to your device/coding app.
 This is also essential as it allows you to get the teams latest version of code.
 This is helpful when multiple people are working on code all at once.
-If you are pushing sometimes it will ask you to merge your current code, this means you dont have the latest version, not to worry though as if you say yes github will automatically merge and add your code to the latest code.
+If you are pushing sometimes it will ask you to merge your current code, this means you don't have the latest version, not to worry though as if you say yes github will automatically merge and add your code to the latest code.
 The pull button is an arrow pointing in, or towards your computer. ![pulla][pull]

 ### Managing your server <a name="manage"></a>
 Managing a server is really not that hard if you do it correctly from the start.
 There is a settings ![settingsa][setting] button in your repository, in this tab you will find a bunch of options, it is better if you don't mess with anything that you don't know what it does.
 In the collaborator tab you will need to add @stcline (if you are a part of WHS).
 Other than that there are really no settings you need to mess with except maybe email notifications if you would like that.